salahmalih/EasyRecipe-MVP/README.md

 - **`npm run eject`**: Removes this tool and copies build dependencies, configuration files, and scripts into the project.
 This is a one-way operation.

 ## About Me
-I’m Salah Malih, a software developer passionate about building user-friendly web applications.
+I’m Salah Malih, a software developer passionate about building  web applications.
 Connect with me on [LinkedIn](http://linkedin.com/in/salah-malih).

 ```